tempesta-tech/tempesta-test/README.md

     - addr: ip addr of server to connect
     - port: port
-    - keep_original_data: optional: if set to True, the original request will be kept in Request.original_data field as it has arrived by the wire, otherwise (say, the parameter is not defined at all) Request.original_data will be left blank
+    - keep_original_data: optional: if set to True, the original response will be kept in Response.original_data field as it has arrived by the wire, otherwise (say, the parameter is not defined at all) Response.original_data will be left blank
     - segment_size: optional: TCP segment size for heavy chunked testing, bytes, 0 for disable
     - segment_gap: optional: inter-segment gap for heavy chunked testing, ms, 0 for disable
        - you usualy do not need it; update timeouts if you use it